Seasons in the Abyss: Music and lyrics

 According to Nathan Brackett, author of The Rolling Stone Album Guide, Seasons in the Abyss continued the band's sound as displayed in their first four albums.
 The songs on the album have complex guitar riffs that proceed at both "blinding speed" tempos and mid-tempo hefts.
 Brackett said that the songs' themes shy away from the "fantasy and into the hells here on Earth" and instead was "music to conquer nations by".

-Deathmetal.org characterizes Seasons in the Abyss as "an onslaught of sonic distortion" with "abrupt two-string chord barrage and a rippling roar of unleashed tremolo strumming", which accentuates melody in a "hummingbird wingbeat technique" similar to Discharge's Hear Nothing See Nothing Say Nothing.
+Deathmetal.org characterizes Seasons in the Abyss as "an onslaught of sonic distortion" with "abrupt two-string chord barrage and a rippling roar of unleashed tremolo strumming."
 The album also contains longer, whole-interval phrases and chromatic extensions compared to previous Slayer records.

 The album combines "grim" vocals and "frenetic" guitars.
 Blabbermouth.net said that the album is "considered to be among the genre's all-time classics".
 "War Ensemble", "Dead Skin Mask", and "Seasons in the Abyss" were described as setting the album's standard and the songs, according to the site, produced a sound that could not be matched by anyone else.
 American double murderer and graverobber Ed Gein was the inspiration for writing the song "Dead Skin Mask".

 Steve Huey of AllMusic said that it combines the mid-tempo grooves of South of Heaven with "manic bursts of aggression" similar to the style of Reign in Blood.
 AllMusic also said that when writing the album's lyrics, Slayer "rarely turns to demonic visions of the afterlife anymore, preferring instead to find tangible horror in real life—war, murder, [and] human weakness.
 There's even full-fledged social criticism, which should convince any doubters that Slayer aren't trying to promote the subjects they sing about."